hopsoft/universalid/README.md

   Universal ID goes beyond single models.
 It can include associated records, even those with unsaved changes, creating a comprehensive snapshot of complex record states.

 - **Copying/Cloning**:
-  Universal Need supports making copies of records _(including associations)_, making it ideal for duplicating complex datasets.
+  Universal ID supports making copies of records _(including associations)_, making it ideal for duplicating complex datasets.

 - **More Control**:
   Universal ID gives you control over the serialization process.
 You can choose which columns to include/exclude, allowing for tailored, optimized payloads to fit your needs.